Miks29/PlanTech-Mobile-App/README.md

 </p>

 - The user will see the login page of the mobile application upon running it.
 The user can supply the needed information (email, password) of an existing account.
-- If the user don't have an existing account yet, the user can click the "Sign Up" button to create an account, validate it in which the user will receive an email to validate it and use the application.
+- If the user don't have an existing account yet, the user can click the "Sign Up" button to create an account.
+The user needs to validate it in which the user will receive an email to validate it and use the application successfully.
 - If the user forgot the password of an existing account, the user can click the "Forgot Password" button and enter the email.
-An email will be sent to the email that was entered in the forgot password screen and from that, the user can reset or change the password.
+An email will be sent to the email provided from the forgot password screen.
+The user can then reset or change the password.